 Run educational groups for parents and other guardians.
 Involve PFLAG (Parents and Friends of Lesbian and Gay Youth) and Family Acceptance Project (See Website addresses).

 Provide training for all educators (including administrators) about LGBTQ issues (See Dhawan et al. 2004 for lesson plans).

-Train educators about warning signs of depression, suicidal intent and referral resources.
+Train "gate keepers" about warning signs of depression, suicidal intent and referral resources.
+Keep in mind the following assessment mnemonic.